stac-utils/stac-task/examples/my-stac-task/README.md

 - Add code to `src/<project-name>/task.py` and add supporting files as needed
 - Update the Repostitory URL in CHANGELOG.md and keep it up to date with versions

+### AI Prompt for Project Set-up

+Rename the `my-stac-task` project to <my-new-project>.
+Find and replace all instances of `my-stac-task`:
+* replace all kebab case with the new project name (_e.g._ project and task references)
+* replace all camel case with a camel cased version of the new project name (_e.g._ `task.MyStacTask` references)
+* replace all snake case with a snake cased version of the new project name (_e.g._ source code directory)

+Validate the results of name changing:
+* Ensure all tests pass by running `uv run pytest -vv`.
+Investigate the cause of any test failure and fix any project name references that are incorrect.
+* Ensure the CLI still runs locally using this payload: `tests/fixtures/payloads/success/payload1/in.json` and the `--local` argument.
+Review any CLI failure and fix any project name references.

 # Versions and Releases